EPC 2026 Explained

 Can I Use an Old EPC If I’ve Made Improvements?

 No. EPCs do not update automatically.
-If you’ve improved your property since the last assessment, the EPC will not reflect this unless a new one is carried out.
+If improvements have been made since the last assessment, the certificate will not reflect them unless a new EPC is carried out.

 This means:

-- Buyers and tenants won’t see your improvements
+• Buyers and tenants won’t see the upgrades

 How Long Does a New EPC Take?

-A typical EPC assessment takes 30–60 minutes depending on the property.
-The assessor will review:
+A typical EPC assessment takes between 30–60 minutes, depending on the property.
+During the visit, the assessor will review:

 Booking an EPC in 2026

-If your EPC is expiring this year or you’re planning a sale or rental, booking early avoids delays later in the process.
+If your EPC is expiring this year or you are planning a sale or new tenancy, booking early helps prevent unnecessary delays.

 Ready to act on this?